kristenburgess25/kbaked/README.md

 🍪 [Live version of the site can be found here](https://www.kristenlovescookies.com)🍪

 This project is a baking blog built using Vue.js, leveraging Vuetify.
+Realtime Database and Hosting managed by Google Firebase.

 ### Project setup